confluentinc/ksql/docs/faq.md

 | [Overview](/docs/) |[Quick Start](/docs/quickstart#quick-start-guide) | [Concepts](/docs/concepts.md#concepts) | [Syntax Reference](/docs/syntax-reference.md#syntax-reference) | [Examples](/docs/examples.md#examples) | FAQ | [Roadmap](/docs/roadmap.md#roadmap) | [Demo](/docs/demo.md#demo) |
 |---|----|-----|----|----|----|----|----|

-> *Important: This release is a *developer preview* and is free and open-source from Confluent under the Apache 2.0 license.*

 **What are the benefits of KSQL?**